 “By causing the air to be stationary for extended periods, while continuing to radiate more heat away into space, you get the absolute lowest temperatures we’re able to find,” Scambos said.
 “We suspected that we would be looking for one magical site that got extremely cold, but what we found was a large strip of Antarctica at high altitude that regularly reached these record low temperatures.”

-The study is an example of some of the intriguing science possible with Landsat 8 and the TIRS instrument, which was built at NASA’s Goddard Space Flight Center in Greenbelt, Md.
-Since its launch February 11, Landsat 8 has captured approximately 550 scenes per day of Earth’s land surface.
+The study is an example of some of the intriguing science possible with Landsat 8 and the TIRS instrument, which was built at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
+Since its launch on February 11, Landsat 8 has captured approximately 550 scenes per day of Earth’s land surface.
 USGS processes, archives and distributes the images free of charge over the Internet.

 “With Landsat 8, we expect to see more accurate and more detailed maps of the landscape than we’ve ever been able to see,” said James Irons, the mission’s project scientist at Goddard.
 “If change is occurring, I think we’ll be able to detect it earlier and track it.”